-Victoria and Beau had also requested a fecal test be run on Sophie’s feces, to make sure she wasn’t carrying anything that could be spread and cause harm to their other four ducks.
-Since the veterinary clinic had their own in-house lab, they were able to quickly confirm that that Sophie was parasite free—allowing for her to be able to be integrated with the other ducks.
+Victoria and Beau had also requested a fecal test be run on Sophie to make sure she wasn’t carrying anything that could be spread and cause harm to their four other ducks.
+Since the clinic had their own in-house lab, they were able to quickly confirm that that Sophie was parasite free, allowing for her to be able to be integrated with the other ducks.

-A few days after having Sophie under their care, Victoria and Beau noticed that she had a slight limp to her step, and saw she had a large bump over the distal (first and second phalanx) of her third toe.
-At first, Victoria and Beau tried to debride the wound themselves, since there are so many available YouTube Videos and forum posts about 'How to perform bumblefoot surgery'.
-However, they quickly realized that it was something better left to a vet, and so they called the veterinary clinic and made another appointment for Dr. Sellers to see Sophie for her foot.
+A few days after having Sophie under their care, Victoria and Beau noticed that she had a slight limp to her step and saw she had a large bump over the distal (first and second phalanx) of her third toe.
+Victoria and Beau called the veterinary clinic and made another appointment for Dr. Sellers to see Sophie for her foot.
 They dropped her off again like before.

-Dr. Sellers debrided the necrotic tissue from the infected wound in Sophie's foot (Bumblefoot) and sent her home with a bandaged foot and antibiotics (Clindamycin) drops given in 1 ml doses, twice daily for 10 days.
-For the next several weeks to months, Victoria and Beau were instructed to ensure that Sophie’s foot remain clean and dry.
+Dr. Sellers debrided the necrotic tissue from the infected wound in her foot (Bumblefoot) and sent her home with bandaged foot and antibiotic drops (Clindamycin) given in 1 ml doses, twice daily for 10 days.
+For the next several weeks to months, Victoria and Beau were instructed to ensure that Sophie’s foot remained clean and dry.
 To accomplish this, the couple kept her foot bandaged in vet wrap and duct tape throughout her recovery.

 Where Sophie hurt her foot (right photo) and Sophie with her foot bandaged following her surgery (right photo)

-Several months later, Sophie’s foot is almost healed, however due to the proximity of her infection so close to the bone in her toe, it has caused some slight deformation and a little ‘bunion’.
+Several months and two more Bumblefoot surgeries later, Sophie’s foot is almost healed.
+However due to the proximity of her infection to the bone in her toe, it has caused a slight deformity and a little ‘bunion’.
 She also walks with a bit of a limp.
-Unfortunately, Sophie is almost blind as a result of the eye infections, however Victoria and Beau continue to administer the eye drugs daily which have helped prevent it from getting bad again.
+Unfortunately, Sophie is almost blind as a result of the eye infections, however Victoria and Beau continue to administer the eye drugs daily, and this treatment has helped prevent it from getting bad again.

 Sophie’s foot as of November 2017.
 Note the ‘bunion’ (left photo) and deformed middle toe (right photo)

 Sophie quickly became friends with the other ducks.
-Interestingly enough, Sophie’s presence actually helped the flock get along better---hence, yet another reason to consider adopting a duck!
-Before Sophie, the four ducks didn’t always play nice with one another, and two of the girls were consistently getting picked on by the bonded male and female.
-However, when Sophie joined—the bullying stopped.
+Interestingly enough, Sophie’s presence actually helped the flock get along better - another reason to consider adopting a duck!
+Before Sophie’s arrival, the four ducks didn’t always play nicely with one another.
+The bonded male and female were constantly picking on the two other females.
+However, when Sophie joined, the bullying stopped!
 Now all five members of the Claverie Ducks can’t stand to be apart from one another!

-Although all the ducks get along, Sophie’s best friend is Sweet Pea.
-Since Sophie is partially blind, Sweet Pea always makes an effort to remain by her side.
-When Sophie loses Sweet Pea, she’ll quack and Sweet Pea will come running to her.
+Although all of the ducks get along, Sophie’s best friend is Sweet Pea.
+Because Sophie is partially blind, Sweet Pea always makes an effort to remain by her side.
+When Sophie loses Sweet Pea, she quacks and Sweet Pea comes running to her.